Skip to content

 Required Ports for UniFi

-Remote Management
+Remote Management ports

-Protocol & PortDirectionUsage
+Protocol & portDirectionUsage

-TCP/UDP 53BothDNS lookups for remote access, updates and Guest Portal redirection; also used by UniFi Network
+TCP/UDP 53BothDNS lookups for remote access, updates, and Guest Portal redirection (shared with Network)

 TCP 8883EgressRemote Access service